This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 - They will need to provide you with written notice of their new return date at least eight weeks before the new return date or at least eight weeks before the original return date (whichever is the earlier).

-- If your member of staff returns to work while they are still breastfeeding, you will need to complete a risk assessment (see box one above).
+- If your member of staff returns to work while they are still nursing, you will need to complete a risk assessment (see box one above).

 - If your member of staff decides that they do not wish to return to work following their Maternity Leave, they will need to provide you with notice as outlined in their terms and conditions of service.